sdxic/LAB-ACI-Ansible/README.md

 # Part 4: Lab 2 - Automation Platform GUI
 Lab 2 deploys the same environment and then layers security functionality over it, achieving the entire deployment using Ansible Tower job templates and workflow templates.
 The student creates their own Tower project, and builds and runs the templates under proctor guidance.
 Review the topology diagrams below to familiarize yourself with the various states the logical configuration will enter.
 These portray how lab 2 incrementally introduces additional ACI security functionality to better secure the application profile created in lab 1, but it introduces Ansible Automation Platform to facilitate the changes.
-1. Create credentials for ACI.
+1. Create credentials for ACI
     * Select `Resources -> Credentials` under the left menu and then the `Add` button to create a new set of credentials.
     * Fill in a `Name` and set `Credential Type` = `Network`.
     * Input your lab username in the format `labX-Y`.  (e.g. `lab242-23`).
 Find your username & password [here](https://catalog.siriussdx.com/my.labs.php).